williampayne23/notes/Physics/B2/Symmetry and Relativity.md

 In frame $S$ momentum is clearly conserved as L and R have equal and opposite velocities.
 However in frame $S^\prime$ lines of simultaneity shift with a lorenz boost and 3-momentum is no longer conserved (at $t^\prime_1$ velocities are close to opposite whereas at $t^\prime_2$ magnitudes are quite different)

 Luckily we have a new conserved quantity to make up for the loss of 3-momentum, 4-Momentum!
-The quanties $\gamma m\underline{u}$ and $\gamma mc$ are conserved so total $P$ of a system is conserved in all components.
+The quantities $\gamma m\underline{u}$ and $\gamma mc$ are conserved so total $P$ of a system is conserved in all components.
 ##### Center of momentum frame

-The center of momentum frame is the frame where 3-momentum is 0 so $P = (m_0c, \underline{0})$ it is analagous to the rest frame of the system.
+The center of momentum frame is the frame where 3-momentum is 0 so $P = (m_0c, \underline{0})$ it is analogous to the rest frame of the system.

 #### Particle Decay